rickymoorhouse/track-school-guidance/planning-guide-for-primary-schools.md

 <div class="call-to-action">

-This guidance has been updated to reflect the announcement by the Prime Minister that the government’s 5 tests have been met and the decision, based on all the evidence, to move forward with wider opening of education and childcare settings.
+This guidance has been updated to provide information on how primary schools can use flexibility to welcome back additional pupils this term, where they have capacity.

 </div>